Understanding The Submissive Husband & Dominant Wife Dynamic

 - Cock and ball torture

 - Being cuckolded

-Every Dominant/submissive relationship looks a little different from their neighbor’s, whether it includes elements of kink or hardcore sex, but at the end of the day, the actions and activities are agreed upon by both partners involved.
+Every Dominant/submissive relationship looks a little different from their neighbor’s, whether it includes elements of kink (like cock and ball torture) or hardcore sex, but at the end of the day, the actions and activities are agreed upon by both partners involved.

 Why Do Some Husbands Choose To Be Submissive To Their Wives?

 Assuming men to be inherently dominant over women is an outdated gender stereotype.